vyvyd/concurrent-modification-mockmvc/README.md

 ## Solution

-Since the problem is not something that we as a consumer of these libraries can solve easily.
+Since this issue arises from internal thread-safety limitations in the testing infrastructure (MockHttpServletResponse), which is something that cannot be easily resolved from the consumer side, I would recommend disabling Spring Security’s header-writing filters (such as HeaderWriterFilter) during @WebMvcTest.

-I would propose that we disable the Spring-Security HeaderWriterFilter + other 'header writing' filters within the scope of the `@WebMvcTest`.
-This can be done through a custom Spring Security Configuration used only within the scope of `@WebMvcTest` instances.
+This can be achieved by defining a custom Spring Security configuration that is activated only within the scope of your @WebMvcTest tests.
+This configuration should exclude or disable any filters that attempt to write headers to the response, thus avoiding the potential for ConcurrentModificationException.

 ```kt
 @TestConfiguration